-Kentucky has made significant strides over the past decade towards creating a pro-life state.
-Kentucky has a “conditional” abortion prohibition to protect Life that went into effect when Roe was overturned.
-The one remaining abortion clinic remaining in the State is currently closed pending litigation, while there are 55 pregnancy resource centers.
+Kentucky has made significant strides over the past decade toward creating a pro-life state.
+Kentucky has a “conditional” abortion prohibition to protect life that went into effect when Roe was overturned, which prohibits all abortions with exceptions for the life of the mother “or to prevent the serious, permanent impairment of a life-sustaining organ of a pregnant woman.”

+There is a Republican majority in both chambers of Kentucky’s legislature.
 In 2022, Kentucky lawmakers overrode the Governor’s veto and enacted an omnibus bill that strengthens the state abortion reporting law and the state’s limits on chemical abortions.
+This law is currently being litigated in court.

 Kentucky’s judicial system has supreme court and appellate justices elected to eight-year terms on a nonpartisan general election ballot.
 Because such a system reinforces popular opinion supporting the pro-life position, Kentucky does not appear to be vulnerable to a judicially-created state “right to abortion.”

-Governor Andy Beshear is not a friend to Life.
+Governor Andy Beshear is not a friend to life.
 However, Attorney General Daniel Cameron is a strong pro-life advocate and has shown himself to be willing to step in to defend pro-life laws without the Governor’s involvement.
-AUL’s Unsafe project did not receive many inspection records, but the ones it did show Kentucky’s abortion clinics fail to meet minimum standards.

 Receive the latest pro-life news & legal alerts